Dental Hygiene

 Instrument kits/equipment will be distributed to students during the first pre-clinic session.

-All students must complete the American Heart Association (AHA) CPR/BLS Life Support Provider Course by September 30, 2025, to participate in labs and clinics.
-This course requires a hands-on training component to meet school program standards.
-Find qualifying AHA courses near you at the AHA CPR Courses Search.
+The American Heart Association CPR/BLS Life Support Provider Course is required by all students in order to participate in labs and clinics and must be completed no later than Wednesday, September 30, 2026.
+BLS/CPR training is NOT accepted without a hands-on training component to meet the FSDH program requirements.
+Find qualifying AHA courses near you in the AHA CPR Courses Search.

-Alternatively, the American Red Cross (ARC) BLS Training for Healthcare & Public Safety course is acceptable, provided it is the ARC Basic Life Support-BL r.21 course.
+The American Red Cross (ARC) BLS Training for Healthcare & Public Safety course is also acceptable.
+It must be the ARC Basic Life Support-BL r.21 course.
 You can find qualifying ARC courses at the ARC CPR Course Search.

 It is strongly recommended that all students have a current eye exam prior to beginning the dental hygiene program.
 This will be helpful as students are fitted for dental loupes (magnification lenses).
 If you wear prescription glasses or contact lenses, you will need to have a copy of your prescription from your eye doctor when placing your order.
 More information about getting measured for dental loupes will be provided to you once the classes start.